 Researcher Ralf Schmäelzle from ComArtSci's Department of Communication is researching neurocognitive communication and social networks, looking inside the brain to discover the impacts our social networks have on how our brains operate.

-Ralf Schmälzle, Ph.D. is an Assistant Professor in the Department of Communication at Michigan State University.
-He is uniquely cross-trained in communication and psychology as well as in cognitive neuroscience.
+Ralf Schmälzle, Ph.D.
+(SHMAL-ts-lee, 拉尔夫·舍马尔兹勒) is an Associate Professor of Communication Science in the Department of Communication at Michigan State University.
 His research focuses on brain responses to real-life messages in the domains of health communication and entertainment media.
+He is cross-trained in communication and psychology, and integrates methods from cognitive neuroscience and AI.

-Dar Meshi investigates how our brains process socially communicated information.
+Dar Meshi investigates the maladaptive, problematic use of social media.
 He earned his B.S. in biology from the University of California at Los Angeles, and his Ph.D. from Columbia University in New York.
 After his Ph.D., Dar spent some time in New York working at advertising agencies like Ogilvy and Mather.

 The Media and Advertising Psychology Lab is focused on the study of media and advertising using biopsychological approaches, methods and theories.